vantage6/vantage6-workshop/episodes/chapter5.md

                 log_level='debug')
 client.authenticate(config.username, config.password)

-# Setup the encryption, if you have an organization_key.
-If not, use an empty string (as the one given to 'organization_key' the config.py example)
+# Setup the encryption, if you have an organization_key (e.g., use the one set on the config.py file).
+If not, use None.
-client.setup_encryption(config.organization_key)
+# Note that this will be optional in future versions (no need to use setup_encription at all when no organization keys are used) when Change Request vantage6/vantage6#1302 is addressed.

+#client.setup_encryption(config.organization_key)
+client.setup_encryption(None)

 ```

 ### Using the client